Kombucha Recipe 1 Gallon Short-Cut Method

 Upgrade your ginger delivery system from syrupy soda to probiotic and digestive enzyme rich Kombucha!
-Add zip and ‘zing’ to your booch by combining 1 tablespoon of fresh chopped ginger or 2 teaspoons of dried ginger to the tea DURING THE INITIAL STEEP.
+Add zip and ‘zing’ to your booch by adding 1 tablespoon of dried or fresh chopped ginger to the tea DURING THE INITIAL STEEP.
 You can even toss in a few slices of ginger into the primary fermentation for enhanced power.
 Then add ginger juice to the bottle for a mouthwatering punch.
 The flavor will have you buzzing!

 Kombucha Recipe ~ Bad Advice Heads Up!

 There are a lot of well meaning people out there, your average Aunt Alice or Blogger Betty or even “Cheap SCOBY Seller Chet”, and they all have “THE ANSWERS” about the best Kombucha recipe.
 But they’re not experts, and a lot of bad advice is simply recycled.
 The below are real quotes from leading sites on the internet, and they are dead wrong.
 Watch out for these traps and avoid sites that promote these ideas!

 - “Cheesecloth is fine for any brew.”
 False.
 Cheesecloth is NO GOOD for brewing, the weave is too loose.
 Even if you fold it over, mold and dust will catch in the open holes and when the cloth is removed, will fall in.
 Use a tight weave cotton cover.